best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 The ability to convey information in a simple and clear way matters.

 This is particularly true when explaining concepts that are already complex.
 When writing code you are often trying to solve problems that are complex in nature.
-You should avoid introducing extra complexity to these problem, wherever possible.
-A good guideline to achieve this is to seek out the simplest solution wherever possible.
+You should avoid introducing extra complexity to these problems, wherever possible.

-More generally here are a few tips to make sure you keep your project nice and simple:
+Here are a few tips to make sure you keep your project nice and simple:

 - Solve the problem - do not get distracted and make sure you have a clear outcome in mind.
 - Try not to 'reinvent the wheel' - use existing packages when they solve the problem.
 They will most likely be better documented and won't need extra maintenance.